Gabardone/PDFPagePicker/README.md

 ### `ImageWell`

-Use it as a direct replacement of `NSImageWell`.
-It will also behave a bit better than the framework superclass when dealing with image files.
+Use it as a direct replacement for an editable [`NSImageWell`](https://developer.apple.com/documentation/appkit/nsimageview).
+It will also ensure that pasting or dropping image files on the well will extract the image data off the file instead of the file's icon.